wdyi701/wdyi701.github.io/index.md

 I am a Ph.D. candidate in the **School of Computer Science and Engineering at Central South University (中南大学)**, jointly supervised by **Prof. Fei Guo (郭菲教授)** and **Prof. Cheng Liang (梁成教授)**.

-I received my M.S. degree in Software Engineering from the **School of Computer Science and Artificial Intelligence at Shandong Normal University (山东师范大学计算机与人工智能学院)**, under the supervision of **Prof. Cheng Liang**.
+I received my M.S. degree in Software Engineering from the **School of Computer Science and Artificial Intelligence at Shandong Normal University (山东师范大学)**, under the supervision of **Prof. Cheng Liang**.
 My research focuses on bioinformatics and machine learning.

 ## Research Interests